© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman town at High Cross Also in WARWICKSHIRE is a scheduled monument protected by Historic England under reference 1003566.
 View the official record →

-High Cross is a Roman settlement located in Warwickshire at the intersection of the Fosse Way and the Rykneld Street, two of the principal roads of Roman Britain.
+High Cross is a Roman settlement located in Warwickshire, situated at the intersection of two major Roman roads, the Fosse Way and the Ryknield Street.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003566.

 Roman town at High Cross Also in WARWICKSHIRE is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003566.